DamianJarzebowski/DamianJarzebowski.github.io/content/about.md

 ---
-title: "O mnie"
+title: "About"
 date: 2025-12-02
 draft: false
 ---

-# O ClarOps
+# About ClarOps

-Jestem **Damian Jarzębowski**, założyciel ClarOps - firmy specjalizującej się w profesjonalnych usługach IT i DevOps.
+I'm **Damian Jarzębowski**, founder of ClarOps - a company specializing in professional IT and DevOps services.

-## Moja misja
+## My Mission

-Pomagam firmom i organizacjom w:
+I help companies and organizations with:
-- 🚀 **Automatyzacji procesów** - eliminuję powtarzalne zadania
+- 🚀 **Process Automation** - eliminate repetitive tasks
-- ☁️ **Optymalizacji infrastruktury chmurowej** - AWS, Azure, GCP
+- ☁️ **Cloud Infrastructure Optimization** - AWS, Azure, GCP
-- 🔧 **Wdrażaniu nowoczesnych praktyk DevOps** - CI/CD, IaC, monitoring
+- 🔧 **Modern DevOps Practices Implementation** - CI/CD, IaC, monitoring
-- 📈 **Zwiększaniu efektywności** - szybsze dostarczanie wartości biznesowej
+- 📈 **Efficiency Improvement** - faster business value delivery

-## Doświadczenie
+## Experience

-Z pasją rozwijam projekty IT, łącząc wiedzę techniczną z praktycznym podejściem do rozwiązywania problemów biznesowych.
+I passionately develop IT projects, combining technical expertise with a practical approach to solving business problems.

-## Podejście do pracy
+## Work Approach

-Wierzę w:
+I believe in:
-- ✅ Automatyzację zamiast manualnych procesów
+- ✅ Automation over manual processes
-- ✅ Infrastrukturę jako kod
+- ✅ Infrastructure as Code
-- ✅ Ciągłe doskonalenie i uczenie się
+- ✅ Continuous improvement and learning
-- ✅ Transparentną komunikację z klientami
+- ✅ Transparent communication with clients

-## Skontaktuj się
+## Get in Touch

-Jeśli szukasz partnera do realizacji projektów IT lub potrzebujesz wsparcia w obszarze DevOps, zapraszam do [kontaktu](/contact/).
+If you're looking for a partner to implement IT projects or need support in the DevOps area, feel free to [contact me](/contact/).